 2.3A Each requirement in this Policy relating to available hydro storage, electricity risk curves, electricity risk meter status and simulated storage trajectories applies separately to New Zealand and the South Island.

-2.4 An obligation of the system operator under this Policy to make information publicly available may be satisfied by the system operator publishing the information on the system operator section of the Transpower website.
+2.4 Revoked

 2.5 Any term in bold that is defined in the Code and used but not defined in this Policy has the same meaning as in the Code.